ADA Accessibility Information

 Can You Eat After a Root Canal?

-Diet after a root canal is restricted to soft foods.
-Even then, patients should wait until the anesthetic wears off before enjoying their meals.
 Appropriate foods include mashed potatoes, scrambled eggs, smoothies, and yogurt.
 You may also consume cooked or blended veggies, fruits, pasta, and fish.

-Avoid eating hard foods that can remove or damage the temporary crown.
 Also, avoid hot or cold drinks that may cause tooth sensitivity and sticky foods that could dislodge the crown.
-You will receive specific instructions after your root canal regarding when you can resume your regular diet.

 Schedule a Root Canal Appointment Today!